 How does compassion affect us?

 The good news is that compassion is like a muscle that can be strengthened with practice.
-And more good news, it has proven mental health benefits.
+It also has proven mental health benefits.

 - Increased happiness